nishaya/reakt/README.md

 ## Compatibility

 - This app is currently available only on Google Chrome

+### Tested on

-    - Tested on Google Chrome 56+/macOS Sierra 10.12.3
+- Google Chrome 56+/macOS Sierra 10.12.3
+- Google Chrome 56+/Windows 10 Pro